 - Please be sure to place an identifying label on each product.

 - For ready to eat and minimally processed foods – you may need

 additional microbial testing.

-- Payment: For now, we require payment with a check or money order, but we will be transferring to a credit and/or debit card and paperwork submission process through a secure online database system in the near future.
+- Payment: For now, we require payment with a check or money order that needs to be made payable to the University of Maine, but we will be transferring to a credit and/or debit card and paperwork submission process through a secure online database system in the near future.

 If you prefer to deliver samples in person, please contact Kathy Dentici, Research Manager at firstname.lastname@example.org or 207-581-2946 to schedule a time to deliver products.
 Please contact Kathy at least a week ahead of time due to her busy research schedule.

 If mailing your product(s), please carefully pack containers (to prevent breakage during shipping) and mail to:

 School of Food and Agriculture